memfault/interrupt/_posts/2023-09-11-mcu-peripheral-forwarding.md

 However, it is important to note that not all DBI toolkits are capable of interrupting memory operations.
 While there are various DBI toolkits available, only one option stands out for this particular task: Intel's [PinTool](https://www.intel.com/content/www/us/en/developer/articles/tool/pin-a-dynamic-binary-instrumentation-tool.html).
 Unlike other DBI tools, PinTool offers the capability to interrupt memory operations, making it a suitable choice for this approach.

 In the pursuit of this approach, I have developed a [proof of concept](https://github.com/ser-mk/AddressIntercept-example-UART-DMA) using PinTool.
 This uses a [custom plugin](https://github.com/ser-mk/AddressIntercept), designed  for Intel PinTool.
 [The plugin](https://github.com/ser-mk/AddressIntercept) is engineered to dynamically intercept all memory operations executed by the instrumented PC program.
-Given that the X86 processor predominantly utilizes the 'mov' instruction for memory-related tasks, the plugin intercepts every 'mov' instruction during runtime.
+Given that the X86 processor predominantly utilizes the `mov` instruction for memory-related tasks, the plugin intercepts every `mov` instruction during runtime.

 ![C Asm intercepted code](/img/chip-peripheral-forwarding/c-asm.png)

-It then examines the runtime arguments of these instructions, specifically focusing on address arguments, comparing them against the addresses of the microcontroller’s peripheral registers.
+It then examines the runtime arguments of these instructions, specifically focusing on address arguments, and comparing them against the addresses of the microcontroller’s peripheral registers.
 Once identified, the plugin takes the necessary steps to initiate the execution of the peripheral operation on the MCU.

 ![Loading by address](/img/chip-peripheral-forwarding/loading.png)